ibexa/documentation-developer/docs/getting_started/first_steps.md

 ## Create content and test view templates

 1\.
-Go to the Back Office, activate Content/Content structure and create a new Content item by clicking **Create content**.
+Go to the Back Office, activate Content/Content structure and create a new content item by clicking **Create content**.

 ![Creating a Blog Post](first-steps-create-content.png)

 2\.
 Select a Blog Post content type.
-Fill in the Content item and publish it.
+Fill in the content item and publish it.

 3\.
-To preview the new Content item on the front page, go to `<yourdomain>/<Content-item-name>`.
+To preview the new content item on the front page, go to `<yourdomain>/<Content-item-name>`.
 For example, if the title of the Blog post is "First blog post", the address will be `<yourdomain>/first-blog-post`.

 ![Previewing Content](first-steps-preview-content.png)